Professional women in today’s workplace

-To accurately understand the position of women in a company, we must look at the proportion of women in leadership positions.
-When asked about the balance in female/male leadership, 33 percent of respondents in the US, 32 percent in the UK, and 28 percent in Australia reported that their company has a balanced female/male leadership.
+To accurately understand the position of women in a company, we must look at the proportion of women in leadership positions, and company policies designed to promote equity and equality.

-Across the three continents in which we conducted our research, it was clear that a company’s attitude towards women is reflected in its culture and values.
+True commitment to equality means creating a culture where everyone feels they’re treated equally, and where women and men don’t feel negatively called out due to their gender.
+Our research showed clearly that a company’s attitude towards women is reflected in its culture and values.
 We asked our respondents about how company attitudes towards women affect how they feel about their workplace.

-The bottom line: Today’s professional women are thriving
+Today’s professional women are thriving

-International Women’s Day is a time to celebrate women’s professional achievements and gauge how far companies need to go to achieve true and lasting gender equity and equality.
-So much progress has been made in the global workplace in recent years.
+International Women’s Day is a time to celebrate women’s professional achievements around the world and gauge how far companies need to go to achieve true and lasting gender equity and equality.
+While companies still have a long way to go, we can’t ignore the significant progress achieved by the global workplace in recent years.

 In the post-COVID world, companies are more flexible and accommodating, and women have enjoyed more benefits and equality than ever before.
 Widespread flexibility at work has leveled the playing field for professional women and men, allowing families to better balance responsibilities at work and their personal lives.
 The bottom line?
 Women are thriving professionally, equal pay and promotions are on the rise, and women are set to make even more headway in gaining leadership roles and career success.